bobgaynor/cta/README.md

 **Note:** You must get your own free API key from [AbuseIPDB](https://www.abuseipdb.com/) and replace `YOUR_API_KEY_GOES_HERE` in the `.env` file.

+The echo command above creates the .env file for you, but you can also just copy the config_template.env file (included in this repo) to .env and paste your key there.

 ### 2. Run the "On Air Switch"

 Anytime you want to run the full analysis: